stefaneidelloth/treezjs/doc/jupyterInstallation.md

 >pip install jupyter_contrib_nbextensions

-That creates a sub folder "jupyter_contrib_nbextensions" in the site-packages of your python installation, e.g. at
+That creates a sub folder "jupyter_contrib_nbextensions" in the site-packages of your python installation, for example at

-D:\EclipsePython\App\WinPython\python-3.7.2.amd64\Lib\site-packages\jupyter_contrib_nbextensions\
+>D:\EclipsePython\App\WinPython\python-3.7.2.amd64\Lib\site-packages\jupyter_contrib_nbextensions\

-The individual extensions are located in the folder nbextensions, e.g.
+The individual extensions are located in the folder nbextensions, for example:

-D:\EclipsePython\App\WinPython\python-3.7.2.amd64\Lib\site-packages\jupyter_contrib_nbextensions\nbextensions
+>D:\EclipsePython\App\WinPython\python-3.7.2.amd64\Lib\site-packages\jupyter_contrib_nbextensions\nbextensions

 We will put a custom extension in that folder, see next steps.